14 effective corporate governance best practices to implement now

 The many scandals that have made headlines demonstrate why accountability has such a strong position in best practices for corporate governance.
 Boards need to develop strong internal controls and monitor them often.

-Having reporting systems that are accurate and transparent and that have a system of adequate checks and balances is considered an important part of corporate governance best practices.
+Accurate, transparent reporting systems with adequate checks and balances are considered important parts of corporate governance best practices.
 Have the board and management agreed upon quantifiable performance metrics/key performance indicators (KPIs), and how are they reported?
-Look at your board's disclosure practices and how transparent the board is in its communications internally and with stakeholders.
+Look at your board’s disclosure practices and how transparent the board is in its internal communications and with stakeholders.

 Accountability in effective corporate governance also includes deciding the correlation between attracting the most talented board nominees and offering them enough compensation to make board work worthwhile without creating a conflict of interest.
 It’s generally preferred for board committees to manage and oversee board director remuneration.